ngUpgraders/ng-forward/README.md

 ## Decorators

 The decorators provided in this package follow [this proposal](https://github.com/jonathandturner/brainstorming/blob/master/README.md).
-They work by adding metadata to your classes under the `$ng-decs` namespace using the reflect-metadata polyfill.
+They work by adding metadata to your classes under the `$ng-decs` namespace using the [reflect-metadata polyfill](https://github.com/rbuckton/ReflectDecorators).

 ### Inject

-The `@Inject` decorator lets you specify dependencies to AngularJS's dependency injector:
+The `@Inject` decorator lets you specify dependencies:

 ```js
 @Inject('$q', '$http')